What is Plantain Leaf Extract?

 If your only idea of plantains and their broad, shady leaves involves a vision of yourself reclining lazily on a cozy island hammock under the sun, perhaps that alone gives them therapeutic value.
 But plantain leaves do much more than provide a backdrop for your daydreams.

-Plantain leaf extract is heralded as a traditional treatment for skin ailments, sunburns, pink eye and dandruff.
-Coughs, fevers, bleeding, insect bites, burns and insomnia also top the list of ailments for which it’s used.
+Herald as a traditional treatment for skin ailments, plantain leaf helps treat sunburns, pink eye and dandruff.
+If you experience coughs, fevers, bleeding, insect bites, burns and insomnia, plantain leaf and help you.

 Plantain Leaf Extract Benefits

 What gives this supplement its superpowers?
-Compounds like flavonoids, alkaloids, terpenoids, phenolic acid derivatives, polysaccharides and vitamins, to name a few (x, x).
-As a result, plantain leaves are:
+Compounds like flavonoids, alkaloids, terpenoids, phenolic acid derivatives, polysaccharides and vitamins, to name a few. (x) (x) As a result, plantain leaves are:

 - Antibacterial and antiviral

-Skin Care and Wound Healing
+- Skin Care and Wound Healing

 It also helps wounds heal faster.
-Its anti-inflammatory, antioxidative and anti-bacterial properties contribute to this effect.
+Its anti-inflammatory, antioxidative and antibacterial properties contribute to this effect.
 But that’s not all.
-It can stimulate skin cell proliferation and collagen production, which also speeds up healing (x, x).
+It can stimulate skin cell proliferation and collagen production, which also speeds up healing. (x) (x)

 While there isn’t much scientific evidence to back this up yet, plantain leaf is a classic and well-regarded natural remedy for dandruff.
 A google search will give you countless ways to add it to your hair care regimen.
 But you can always count on plantain leaves as a poultice for badly healing wounds and skin inflammation. (x)

-Lowers High Cholesterol
+- Lowers High Cholesterol

 Plantain leaf extract benefits the immune system in a couple of ways.
 First, we know it’s an effective antimicrobial.
 Fewer germs mean less work for your immune system.

-Other Benefits and Uses
+- Other Benefits and Uses

-Plantain Leaf Extract Dosage and Side Effects
+Plantain Leaf Extract Dosage

-As a dietary supplement, take 800 mg (heavy 1/3 tsp) of plantain leaf extract once daily with meals, or as directed by a physician.
+As a dietary supplement, take 800 mg (heavy 1/3 tsp) of plantain leaf extract once daily with meals or as directed by a physician.
 Of course, one should not consider this supplement as a substitute for professional medical advice.
 Be sure to talk to a doctor before adding this supplement to your regimen.

 Certain people should also refrain from plantain leaf usage, including pregnant/nursing women and those allergic to it.
-Anyone with diabetes or problems maintaining stable blood sugar should use with caution.
+Anyone with diabetes or problems maintaining stable blood sugar should use caution.

 The Bottom Line